ethantkoenig/lotsoffiles2/bible/other/nazareth.md

 * Joseph and Mary were from Nazareth, and this is where they raised Jesus.
 That is why Jesus was known as "the Nazarene."
 * Many of the Jews living in Nazareth did not respect Jesus' teaching because he had grown up among them, and they thought he was just an ordinary person.
 * Once, when Jesus was teaching in Nazareths synagogue, the Jews there tried to kill him because he claimed to be the Messiah and had rebuked them for rejecting him.
-* Nathanael's remark when he heard that Jesus was from Nazareth indicated that this city was not thought of very highly.
+* The remark Nathaniel made when he heard that Jesus was from Nazareth indicated that this city was not thought of very highly.

 (See also: [Christ](../kt/christ.md), [Galilee](../other/galilee.md), [Joseph (NT)](../other/josephnt.md), [Mary](../other/mary.md))